dev-brad/Squads-Matchmaking/README.md

 # Sprint 3

 ## Story Points Forecast
-In Sprints 1 & 2, the team completed 14 story points which, which included 12 tasks each.
+In Sprints 1 & 2, the team completed 14 story points each, which included 12 tasks each.
 The story points were completed just in time for review both times, but the team felt that we could continue at that velocity for Sprint 3.
 So a total of 14 story points was again forecast for Sprint 3, which this time totaled 20 tasks due to the increased complexity of the additional functionality.

 ## [Sprint Backlog and Kanban Board](https://trello.com/b/qfcXvM8Z)